Eco Web Design: The What, The Why & The How

 Both websites use Cloudflare, a well-known CDN (content delivery network).
 While Cloudflare itself is not a hosting provider, website owners can successfully use Cloudflare’s proxy servers to improve the security, performance, and reliability of their websites.

-This result is a little grey as it doesn’t tell us who the actual hosting provider is, but as Cloudflare is committed to sustainability and websites on their network benefit from performance improvements, they are listed as the host in this test.
+This result is a little grey as it doesn’t tell us who the actual hosting provider is, but as Cloudflare is committed to sustainability and websites on their network benefit from performance improvements, they are listed as the host in this tool.

 Here are the results: